zbchristian/PPTPenTool/Readme.md

 ![Toolbar to select th epen color](https://github.com/zbchristian/PenTool/raw/master/images/Screenshot.png)

+Be aware: the icon of the Eraser, Highlighter and new Slide are NOT part of the Add-in.
+These icons are loaded on initialization from the image database of Powerpoint.

 ## How to Install
 Copy the file `PenTool.ppam` file to your Add-in directory (e.g. `C:\Users\<username>\AppData\Roaming\Microsoft\AddIns` ).
 Open an empty Powerpoint presentation and goto  `File -> Options -> Add-Ins -> Manage "Powerpoint Add-Ins" -> Insert new` and select the file `PenTool.ppam`